 The following need to be taken into account when deciding if a request is reasonable:

-- the employee's personal circumstances, (eg. family responsibilities)
+- the employee's personal circumstances, (for example family responsibilities)

-- whether the employee will get more pay (eg. penalty rates)
+- whether the employee will get more pay (for example penalty rates)

 - the needs of the workplace